hmbotelho/FIS_image_analysis/readme.md

     </details>

-    The output files are segmentation masks (PNG, one per time frame) and CSV files (one per well) that contain quantitative features (_e.g._ organoid area) and metadata.
+    The output files are segmentation masks (TIF, one per time frame) and CSV files (one per well) that contain quantitative features (_e.g._ organoid area) and metadata.

-    Each line of the CSV filesin one object
+    Each line of the CSV file corresponds to one object

     | Column name                | Description |
     |----------------------------|----|